Helsinki to host Trump and Putin's summit

 Breaking News Emails

-Trump told reporters Wednesday that topics of discussion during his one-on-one with the Russian leader would include Syria and Ukraine.
+Trump told reporters Wednesday that topics of discussion would include Syria and Ukraine.

-He did not answer a question about whether he would raise the issue of Russian election meddling.
+He did not answer a question about whether he would raise the issue of special counsel Robert Mueller's investigation into the Kremlin's election interference and the Trump campaign's alleged ties to Russia.

+Before details of the meeting were announced Thursday, the president tweeted about the investigation, writing that "Russia continues to say they had nothing to do with meddling in our election!"

 Trump has met Putin in-person twice — once at the Group of 20 nations summit in Germany last July and later at the Asia-Pacific summit in Vietnam last November.